Check out our classes. This session runs:

 We recommend that you wear clothes you don't mind getting dirty, bring an apron (limited aprons are available) and a towel.

 Sketchbooks and notebooks can be a useful tool for ideas and keeping track of clay and glaze choices.
+Some students use an app called ClayLab.

 Basic tool kits are available for purchase.